riganti/dotvvm-docs/Pages/upgrading-from-older-versions/from-2-5-to-3-0.md

 ### DotVVM Knockout binding handles renamed

-If you used some Knockoug binding handlers added by DotVVM in your own control, check out if they still work.
+If you used some Knockout binding handlers added by DotVVM in your own control, check out if they still work.
 We have renamed and reorganized some of them - for example, `dotvvmEnable` was renamed to `dotvvm-enabled`.